POLICY ON RESPECT FOR HUMAN RIGHTS

 a) The sustainable development policies, which cater to certain needs and expectations of the main Stakeholders, and particularly cover various issues relating to human rights, like occupational health and safety, equal opportunity and reconciliation, environment, climate change and quality.

-b) The Personal Data Protection Policy, which guarantees the right to protection of data for all natural persons who establish relations with the Group, ensuring respect for the rights to reputation and to privacy in the processing of the various categories of personal data.
+b) The Personal Data Protection Policy, which guarantees the right to protection of data for all natural persons who establish relations with the companies belonging to the Group, ensuring respect for the rights to reputation and to privacy in the processing of the various categories of personal data.

-c) The Procurement Policy, which includes the Group's perspective on shared responsibility with its suppliers as regards respect for human rights.
+c) The Purchasing Policy, which includes the Group's perspective on shared responsibility with its suppliers as regards respect for human rights.